masa-finance/masa-oracle/docs/MASAPROTOCOL.md

 #### Revenue Conversion

 Revenue garnered from data requests in various native currencies, such as ETH, MATIC, USDC, or other native tokens, doesn't remain fragmented.
-Instead, Masa Oracle employs a DEX (Decentralized Exchange) to convert these earnings into Masa tokens.
+Instead, Masa Protocol employs a DEX (Decentralized Exchange) to convert these earnings into Masa tokens.
 This not only simplifies the reward mechanism but also ensures that node operators consistently augment their Masa holdings.

 ## Protocol Governance & Voting

-Masa Oracle isn't just about data distribution; it's also about community-driven growth and evolution.
+Masa Protocol isn't just about data distribution; it's also about community-driven growth and evolution.
 Node operators who stake Masa tokens gain the privilege to partake in protocol governance.
 This decentralized governance approach ensures that every staking member has a voice.
-From proposing enhancements to voting on pivotal protocol decisions, staking in the Masa Oracle ecosystem empowers node operators to sculpt the future of decentralized data protocols.
+From proposing enhancements to voting on pivotal protocol decisions, staking in the Masa Protocol ecosystem empowers node operators to sculpt the future of decentralized data protocols.

 ## Use Cases